AuthorizeNet/sdk-ruby/README.md

 * An Authorize.Net account (see _Registration & Configuration_ section below)

 ### Migrating from older versions
 Since August 2018, the Authorize.Net API has been reorganized to be more merchant focused.
-AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have all been deprecated in favor of AuthorizeNet::API.
-To see the full list of mapping of new features corresponding to the deprecated features, you can see [MIGRATING.md](MIGRATING.md).
+AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have been deprecated in favor of AuthorizeNet::API.
+To see the full list of mapping of new features corresponding to the deprecated features, see [MIGRATING.md](MIGRATING.md).

 ### Contribution
-  - If you need information or clarification about any Authorize.Net features, please create an issue for it.
-Also you can search in the [Authorize.Net developer community](https://community.developer.authorize.net/).
+  - If you need information or clarification about Authorize.Net features, create an issue with your question.
+You can also search the [Authorize.Net developer community](https://community.developer.authorize.net/) for discussions related to your question.
-  - Before creating pull requests, please read [the contributors guide](CONTRIBUTING.md).
+  - Before creating pull requests, read [the contributors guide](CONTRIBUTING.md).

 ### TLS 1.2
-The Authorize.Net APIs only support connections using the TLS 1.2 security protocol.
-It's important to make sure you have new enough versions of all required components to support TLS 1.2.
-Additionally, it's very important to keep these components up to date going forward to mitigate the risk of any security flaws that may be discovered in your system or any libraries it uses.
+The Authorize.Net API only support connections using the TLS 1.2 security protocol.
+Make sure to upgrade all required components to support TLS 1.2.
+Keep these components up to date to mitigate the risk of new security flaws.

 ## Installation